100 Notable alumni of

 -

-Sammie Coates Jr. is an American professional football wide receiver.
-He serves as the head coach at Columbia High School in Huntsville, Alabama, a position he has held since 2025.
+Sammie Coates Jr. is an American former professional football wide receiver.
+He currently serves as the head coach at Columbia High School in Huntsville, Alabama, a position he has held since 2025.
 He played college football for the Auburn Tigers, where he played in the 2013 SEC Championship Game and 2014 BCS National Championship Game.
 Coates was selected by the Pittsburgh Steelers in the third round of the 2015 NFL draft.
-He has also been a member of the Cleveland Browns, Houston Texans, Kansas City Chiefs, Houston Roughnecks, Saskatchewan Roughriders and Edmonton Elks.
+He was also a member of the Cleveland Browns, Houston Texans, Kansas City Chiefs, Houston Roughnecks, Saskatchewan Roughriders and Edmonton Elks.

 -